secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

                     Accounts,OU=Corp,DC=INLANEFREIGHT,DC=LOCAL, CN=PROXYAGENT,OU=Service
                     Accounts,OU=Corp,DC=INLANEFREIGHT,DC=LOCAL...}
 ```
+- The **`Server Operators`** group is by default empty and is a domain local group.
+- The **`Domain Admins`** group has several members and service accounts assigned, and it is a global group.
+- It's critical to be cautious about who is given access to these groups, as they confer powerful administrative privileges.
+- If an attacker gains access to a user in these groups, they could potentially gain full control over the enterprise.

 ### User Rights Assignment
-- Depending on their current group membership, and other factors such as privileges that administrators can assign via Group Policy (GPO), users can have various rights assigned to their account.
+- Users can have various rights assigned to their accounts based on their group membership and Group Policy settings.
-- This Microsoft article on [User Rights Assignment](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-rights-assignment) provides a detailed explanation of each of the user rights that can be set in Windows.
+- The [User Rights Assignment](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/user-rights-assignment) article from Microsoft provides a detailed breakdown of the rights that can be configured in Windows.
-- Not every right listed here is important to us from a security standpoint as penetration testers or defenders, but some rights granted to an account can lead to unintended consequences such as privilege escalation or access to sensitive files.
+- While not all rights are crucial from a security perspective, some can lead to privilege escalation or unauthorized access to sensitive files.
-- For example, let's say we can gain write access over a Group Policy Object (GPO) applied to an OU containing one or more users that we control.
+- For instance, gaining write access over a Group Policy Object (GPO) applied to an OU could allow an attacker to assign targeted rights to a user.
-- In this example, we could potentially leverage a tool such as [SharpGPOAbuse](https://github.com/FSecureLABS/SharpGPOAbuse) to assign targeted rights to a user.
-We may perform many actions in the domain to further our access with these new rights.
-A few examples include:
+- Tools like [SharpGPOAbuse](https://github.com/FSecureLABS/SharpGPOAbuse) can be used to exploit such privileges for further access in the domain.
+- There are various techniques available to abuse user rights, detailed in resources like [this blog post](https://blog.palantir.com/windows-privilege-abuse-auditing-detection-and-defense-3078a403d74e) and [HackTricks](https://book.hacktricks.xyz/windows/windows-local-privilege-escalation/privilege-escalation-abusing-tokens).
+- It's crucial to understand the significant impact of incorrectly assigning privileges in Active Directory.
+- A small administrative mistake in privilege assignment can lead to a complete system or enterprise compromise.

 | **Privilege**                   | **Description**                                                                                                                                                                                                                                                                                   |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |